patricktrainer/stockpile/README.md

 # Stockpile

-A growing pile of things I've found either:
+A growing pile of things I've found to be:

 - Helpful
 - Neat